fufu70/rapsberry-pi-apache-spark-install/README.md

 # rapsberry-pi-apache-spark-install

 Below is a guide on installing the apache spark environment.
+Before starting this process ensure that all your [nodes firmware is updated](https://github.com/fufu70/raspberry-pi-apache-spark-install/blob/master/FIRMWARE_UPDATE.md)

 SSH into your master node.
 Ensure that everything is updated and that java is installed
 ```